HumanSignal/label-studio/docs/source/tutorials/dummy_model.md

 #### Getting predictions

 You should see model predictions in a labeling interface.
+See [Set up machine learning with Label Studio](/guide/ml.html).

 #### Model training

-Model training is triggered manually by pushing `Start training` button on [/model](http://localhost:8080/model) page, or by using an API call:
+Trigger model training manually by pressing the `Start training` button the Machine Learning page of the project settings, or using an API call:

 ```bash
 curl -X POST http://localhost:8080/api/models/train